EquiticeDaRandomBoi/celeste-wasm/how.md

 Since FNA intializes in the worker, it can't find the canvas on the DOM thread.
 This is solved by the browser's `OffscreenCanvas` API, but we were still working with SDL2, which didn't support it, and FNA didn't work with SDL3 at the time we wrote this.

+## FNA Proxy
+If we couldn't run the game on the main thread, and we couldn't transfer the canvas over to the worker, the only option left was to proxy the OpenGL calls to the main thread.

 We wrote a [fish script](https://github.com/r58Playz/FNA-WASM-Build/blob/b05cbc703753c917499bf955091f62c3b845ba8f/wrap_fna.fish) that would automatically parse every single method from FNA3D's exported symbols (FNA's native C component), and automatically compile and export a wrapper method method that would use `emscripten_proxy_sync` to proxy the call from `dotnet-worker-001` to the DOM thread.